-WeVPN is a user-friendly and up-and-coming VPN that has a lot to offer Mac owners the private internet access they need.
+WeVPN is a user-friendly and up-and-coming VPN that an offer Mac owners the private internet access they need.

 How we ranked these services

-In recommending a Mac VPN client, our researchers have considered the overall performance that a VPN offers to its users.
+In recommending the best VPNs for Mac, our researchers have considered the overall performance that a VPN company offers to its users.